ybur-yug/git_kv_store_tutorial/README.md

 `objects` directory now, each containing a hash. refs subdirectory `heads` now includes a `master` file, and we also have added `COMMIT_EDITMSG`, and index at the root level of `.git`.

+The three hashes in our `objects` directory represent 3 data structures git utilizes.
+These are a `blob`, a `tree`, and a `commit`.
+We will go into these more in-depth later.

 If we examine `COMMIT_EDITMSG` we see:

 ```